* Pretty much every time Trudy appears is either this or a Tearjerker.

 * In "Mr. Monk Takes a Punch," Monk figures out that boxer Ray Regis [[ThrowingTheFight took a dive]] in the previous heavyweight title fight to pay for a series of experimental operations to save his trainer Louie Flynn's daughter Rebecca.
 But when Monk talks to Regis in private and informs him that he's aware of it, Monk reveals that he promises not to tell anyone else about this because he believes Regis and Louie had done the right thing[[note]]Monk is aware that if word gets out that Regis threw the fight, [[RoleEndingMisdemeanor his boxing career might end prematurely]] and someone's put a contract out on Regis's life, possibly by someone who lost money on the fight[[/note]].
 Regis is grateful enough to help Monk train in preparation for an upcoming fitness test.

 * In "[[Recap/MonkS3E8MrMonkAndTheGameShow Mr. Monk and the Game Show]]" we finally get to meet Trudy's parents.
 The audience is ready for them to be mean to Adrian or to hate him, maybe even blame him for Trudy's death.
-Instead, Trudy's parents care for Monk greatly and treat him warmly and kindly, to the point that Trudy's father 100% goes along with Adrian's investigation and never once doubts him (though this primarily has to do with the fact that Dwight already suspected his game show host Roddy Lankman was helping Val Birch cheat, and asked for Monk's help to figure out ''how'' and ''why'').
+Instead, Trudy's parents care for Monk greatly and treat him warmly and kindly, to the point that Trudy's father 100% goes along with Adrian's investigation and never once doubts him (though this may be because Dwight already suspected his game show host Roddy Lankman was helping Val Birch cheat, and asked for Monk's help to figure out ''how'' and ''why'').

-* The USANetwork tie-in blogs show off that in retrospect, Natalie finds Monk to be a much better boss than her own parents.
+* The Creator/USANetwork tie-in blogs show off that in retrospect, Natalie finds Monk to be a much better boss than her own parents.

 * In "Mr. Monk and the Foreign Man", Monk throws himself into helping a recently-widowed Nigerian man solve the mystery of his wife's murder for no other reason than because he understands the man's grief and frustration.